jbcodeforce/kp-data-replication/docs/provisioning.md

 The CRD for kafka cluster resource is [here](https://github.com/strimzi/strimzi-kafka-operator/blob/2d35bfcd99295bef8ee98de9d8b3c86cb33e5842/install/cluster-operator/040-Crd-kafka.yaml) and we recommend to study it before defining your own cluster.

-Change the name of the cluster in one the yaml in the `examples/kafka` folder or use the `strimzi/kafka-cluster.yml` file in this project.
-For productionm we need to use persistence for the kafka log, ingress or load balancer external listener and rack awareness policies.
+Change the name of the cluster in one the yaml in the `examples/kafka` folder or use the `openshift-strimzi/kafka-cluster.yml` file in this project.
+This file defines the default replication factor of 3 and in-synch replicas of 2.
+For development purpose we will accept plain (unencrypted) listener on port 9092 without TLS authentication.
+For external to the kubernetes cluster access we need to have external listeners.
+For Openshift, as we use routes, we need to add the `external.type = route`.
+When exposing Kafka using OpenShift Routes and the HAProxy router, a dedicated Route is created for every Kafka broker pod.
+An additional Route is created to serve as a Kafka bootstrap address.
+Kafka clients can use these Routes to connect to Kafka on port 443.

+Even for development we added the metrics rules to expose kafka and zookeeper metrics for tool like Prometheus.

+For production we need to use persistence for the kafka log, ingress or load balancer external listener and rack awareness policies.
+It has to use Mutual TLS authentication, and with Strimzi we can use the User Operator to manage cluster users.
+Mutual authentication or two-way authentication is when both the server and the client present certificates.

 Using non presistence: